Kamianka-Buzka: Location

 The western part of the area rises more above the valley than the part in the east and it reaches the peak of Kamienna Gora at 258m above the sea level.
 It is the highest peak in the area.
 The highest peak in the east rises 232m above the sea level.
 The Farastwo (or Farastow) hill lowers towards the eastern line at 222m above the sea level.
 The city takes up the space of 6/10 square miles.

 City area

 The manorial area has 520 morga of farmland, 77 of meadows and gardens, 11 of pastureland.
 The minor estate has 2274 morga of farmland, 276 of meadows and gardens, 282 of pastureland.
 The soil is fertile.
 It is mainly humus.

 History

 Origin of the name

 Kamianka was first mentioned in 1441.
 It used to bear the name of Dymoszyn (refer to Kronika Dzieduszyckich p.
 38) and was the property of Jerzy Strumillo.
 The city was named Kamianka after huge stone blocks, which are probably erratic, located in the local fields and in the neighbouring fields in the west.
 The Strumilowa cognomen was added to pay homage to Jerzy Strumillo, the city owner.
 Jerzy Strumillo, who was the city of Lviv chamberlain, granted the village of Kamianka the civic rights.
-In the year of 1471 he also founded and furnished the Latin rite church and the parish in Kamianka.
+In the year of 1471 he also founded and furnished the Latin Church parish in Kamianka.